show-dont-tell/freiheit-staging/README.md

     $ hugo -e staging

-The files will be created inside the `docs/staging` folder of the life site.
+The files will be created inside the `docs` folder.

-Just build the files and commit them to the master branch to deploy.
+Just build the files and commit them to the master branch of the staging server to deploy.

 The staging page can be accessed on <https://mploigt.github.io/freiheit>